-In regard to its origin, various explanations are given.
-According to some historic sources from Peru, ceviche would have originated among the Moche, a coastal civilization that began to flourish in the area of current-day northern Peru nearly 2000 years ago.
+Various explanations of ceviche's origin exist.
+According to some historic sources from Peru, ceviche originated among the Moche, a coastal civilization that began to flourish in the area of current-day northern Peru nearly 2000 years ago.
 The Moche apparently used the fermented juice from the local banana passionfruit.
-Recent investigations further show, during the Inca Empire, fish were marinated with the use of chicha, an Andean fermented beverage.
-Different chronicles also report, along the Peruvian coast prior to the arrival of Europeans, fish was consumed with salt and ají.
-Furthermore, this theory proposes the natives simply switched to the citrus fruits brought by the Spanish colonists, but the main concepts of the plate remain essentially the same.
-In Ecuador, it could have also had its origins with its coastal civilizations, as both Peru and Ecuador have shared cultural heritages (such as the Inca Empire) and a large variety of fish and shellfish.
+Recent investigations further show that during the Inca Empire, fish was marinated with chicha, an Andean fermented beverage.
+Different chronicles also report that along the Peruvian coast prior to the arrival of Europeans, fish was consumed with salt and ají.
+Furthermore, this theory proposes that the natives simply switched to the citrus fruits brought by the Spanish colonists but that the main ingredients of the plate remained essentially the same.
+In Ecuador, ceviche may have also had its origins among its coastal civilizations since both Peru and Ecuador have shared cultural heritages (such as the Inca Empire) and a large variety of fish and shellfish.